tkamina/SignalJ/signalj/README.md

 # SignalJ
 A compiler of SignalJ programming language.

-This comiler is developped on the basis of ExtendJ, an extensible compiler of Java. http://jastadd.org/web/extendj/ All tools needed are included in ExtendJ.
+This comiler is developped on the basis of ExtendJ, an extensible compiler of Java (http://jastadd.org/web/extendj/).
+All tools needed are included in ExtendJ.
 To build our compiler, you only need to have javac and Apache Ant.

 To build the SignalJ compiler, you need to follow the following instructions.